BSharmi/ETRM-identification/README.md

 # Recursive Transcriptional Regulatory Module (TRM) identification using Transcription Factor motifs
 The tool can be used to identify transcriptional regulatory modules (TRMs) enriched within differentially methylated regions (DMRs) by recursively selecting a candidate transcription factor (TF) based on a predefined threshold.
 Given a set of target DMRs and background regions, it uses HOMER’s known motif enrichment functionality to achieve the goal.
-The user has the option to cluster the DMS into different subsets.
+The user has the option to cluster the DMRs into different subsets.
 Clustering is based on WGCNA (Weighted Gene Correlation Network Analysis) algorithm.
 Other clustering algorithms such as K-means can also be used.
 On the other hand, the user can also directly apply recursive TRM identification on the entire set of DMRs.

 ## Methylated motifs
 In order to add methylated motif PWMs to an existing motif databse such as provided by HOMER, please add the motif PWMs to an existing library.
-For esample, to add methylated motifs to known motifs for vertebrates, please copy the motifs (motifs.zip) to HOMER library/data/knownTFs/motifs
+For example, to add methylated motifs to HOMER's known motif library of vertebrates, please copy the motifs (motifs.zip) to HOMER library/data/knownTFs/motifs and unzip the file.
+The user can also append the motifs to an existing motif file.

 ## Required R libraries:
 "dplyr", "WGCNA", "pheatmap", "igraph", "gdata"

 ## The package contains the following modules-
-1. Code/Shell_script/shell_script_local: to run the commands on a PC
+1. Code/Shell_script/shell_script_local: to run the commands on a local system
 2. Code/Shell_script/shell_script_server: for users who wish to run the tool on a server
 3. Code/R_script: R scripts needed by the tool
 4. Examples: sample data and output provided as demo
 5. Motif database: Motif libraries compiled from HOMER and other public databases (for details see the paper)

 Please download a genome fa file (e.g. mm10.fa).
-It is a huge file and has not been provided here.
+It is a large file and has not been provided here.

 ## Below are some command line arguments to perform different functions: